Stack Data Structure — Unguarded pop() Crashes Demo

 - DFS: the most recently discovered node should be explored first.

-How a Stack Works — Plain English and Operations
+How a Stack Works — Internals, Operations, and the O(1) Guarantee

 A stack is a Last-In, First-Out (LIFO) data structure — the most recently added item is the first to be removed, like a stack of plates: you add to the top and remove from the top.